Caversham AFC: Tonga Park

 The club's home ground is Tonga Park.
 This lies immediately south of Caversham in the suburb of Forbury.
 Caversham's clubrooms are located on the west side of the ground, on Surrey Street (45°54′10″S 170°29′25″E).

-The park is bounded on two sides by schools – the twin single-sex secondary schools of King's High School and Queen's High School, and Macandrew Intermediate School.
+The park is bounded on two sides by schools – the twin single-sex secondary schools of King's High School and Queen's High School, and the intermediate Bathgate School.
 Originally used for rugby league and known by a variety of names, including Mammoth Park, The Stadium, and The Speedway, it was renamed Tonga Park (the Māori word for south) after it was purchased by the Dunedin City Council in 1932.